Chella Ayyavu

-Chella Ayyavu is an Indian film director and screenwriter who predominantly works in Tamil Film Industry.
-His debut feature film was Silukkuvarupatti Singam starring Vishnu Vishal.
-He is also known for directing, writing and acting in the film Gatta Kusthi, starring Vishnu Vishal and Aishwarya Lekshmi.
+Chella Ayyavu is an Indian film director and screenwriter who works in the Tamil film industry.
+He is known for his collaborations with Vishnu Vishal.

 Early life

 Before being an independent director and film writer, he has worked as an assistant director for the feature film Velainu Vandhutta Vellaikaaran and scripted it with director Ezhil.
+Chella Ayyavu made his debut as director in the comedy entertainer Silukkuvarupatti Singam (2018) with Vishnu Vishal.
+Followed by the movie Gatta Kusthi, which starred Vishnu Vishal and Aishwarya Lekshmi, was a highly successful family film released in 2022.
+The sequel, Gatta Kusthi 2 was released in 2026.